 It was the night before I went back to work for my third school year.
-As I lamented the end of summer, I took to Instagram and was... not so subtle about my displeasure at once again being busy every day.
+As I lamented the end of summer, I took to Instagram and was not so subtle about my displeasure at once again being busy every day.

 She was right, and I needed that kick in the leg.
-Being an educator is a huge undertaking that comes with its own inextricable issues and stressors, but it’s important to never forget the value that each school day brings and how impactful teachers can be to a student’s life.
+Being an educator is a huge undertaking that comes with its own inextricable issues and stressors, but it’s important to never forget the value that each school day brings and how impactful teachers can be in a student’s life.
 That far outweighs the relaxation of summer and, yes, even the stress of the school year.

 Teachers have a unique opportunity.
 Aside from parents, we see these students as much, if not more than, anyone in their lives.
-That's a tremendous responsibility for us, but it's one we should both welcome and pursue.
+That's a tremendous responsibility for us, but it's one we should both welcome and cherish.

-When days seem hard to handle, I think back to why I got into this profession to begin with: to help people.
+When days seem hard to handle, I think back to why I got into this profession to begin with – to help people.